oscarsaleta/P4/README.md

 ### Dependencies

 **Maple must be installed in the computer in order to use P4.**
+- Make sure you can execute Maple by typing `maple` in the command line.
+This means that the directory where Maple is installed must be in the path.
+    + Modify your shell configuration file (_.bashrc_, _.zshrc_, etc): `export PATH="/path/to/Maple/bin:$PATH"`, where `/path/to/Maple/` must be replaced by the path to the Maple installation in your system.
+    + Source the configuration file or open a new terminal to apply the changes.

 * **Installation with `compile_install_p4` or compilation from source using `qmake`:**
     - Git: must have to work with *git projects*: